tranek/GASDocumentation/README.md

 <a name="concepts-ga-definition-reppolicy"></a>
 ##### Replication Policy
 Don't use this option.
 The name is misleading and you don't need it. [`GameplayAbilitySpecs`](#concepts-ga-spec) are replicated from the server to the owning client by default.
-Dave Ratti from Epic has stated his desire to [remove it in the future](https://epicgames.ent.box.com/s/m1egifkxv3he3u3xezb9hzbgroxyhx89).
+As mentioned above, **`GameplayAbilities` don't run on simulated proxies**.
+They use `AbilityTasks` and `GameplayCues` to replicate or RPC visual changes to the simulated proxies.
+Dave Ratti from Epic has stated his desire to [remove this option in the future](https://epicgames.ent.box.com/s/m1egifkxv3he3u3xezb9hzbgroxyhx89).

 <a name="concepts-ga-definition-remotecancel"></a>
 ##### Server Respects Remote Ability Cancellation